tilucast/JSAmazona-E-commerce/README.md

 So, why am i checking again the user credentials with a conditional "(if ...)" when i'm already checking it on the redirectUnauthenticatedUser()?

-Going back to the router() method, he have this piece of code:
+Going back to the router() method, we have this piece of code:

 ````